pemellquist/skypunch/README.md

 -------------------------------

 In order to run skypunch, you will need to install the code and prerequisite libraries.
- The following instructions define how to run everything on a single system including mysql on the same system.
+The following instructions define how to install everything on a single system.
 These instructions can be modified as needed for other setups.
-These instructions assume a linux Ubuntu system but can be changed to run on other systems.
-The real prerequisites are Python and MySQL.
+These instructions assume a linux Ubuntu system but can be changed to run on other operating systems.

 1. Install and setup mysql
-    Note! the default skypunch.config file defines the mysql connection parameters including user & password ( default is root:root ).
+Note! the default skypunch.config file defines the mysql connection parameters including user & password.
+The default assumes root:root, change as needed. <br>

-    $sudo apt-get install mysql-server
+**$sudo apt-get install mysql-server**

     2. Install Python
     The current code has been tested on Python 2.7.3.